Liposuction & Vaser

 The area in question is marked before surgery.
 The choice between general and local anaesthesia, with or without sedation, depends on the size and position of the area in question and also the patient’s wishes.
 We use the tumescent technique which entails the fat to be removed, being first injected with an infiltate of local anaesthetic, hyalase (an enzyme which breaks the bonds between fat cells) and adrenaline to minimise bleeding.
 Deposits of subcutaneous fat are then removed using a special canula (tube) attached to a suction pump.
 Several litres of fat can be safely removed in a single session with minimal blood loss.
 Often several incisions are made around the same fat deposit in order to allow the tracks of the canula to intersect with each other and minimise the potential for ridging or unevenness.
 The edge of the area being treated is then bevelled off (so-called ‘feathering’) and a single suture or steristrip is applied to cover the wound.
 Specially made compression garments are worn for four to six weeks afterwards to help to sculpt the remaining fat into a smooth natural shape.
 Patients sometimes choose to purchase two garments, one being slilghtly looser-fitting for the first two weeks post-operation, the other being tighter for weeks three to six when some of the swelling has gone down.

 Power assisted liposuction (PAL) is a wonderful way of improving the efficiency and evenness of liposuction as well as encouraging shrinkage of the overlying skin.
 Using a reciprocating or rotating cutting head, large volumes of fat can be removed.
-This technique is the primary way that Mr McDiarmid performs liposuction and he feels that it represents the best balance of safety and effectiveness for his patients.

 What are the scars like?